UQ-RCC/hpc-docs/guides/Basics-R-Versions.md

 ## Problems with accessing /QRISdata from container versions of R.

 Yes this is an issue.
-When you launch a software container you do so as your default group which won't be allowed to access your RDM data.
+When you launch a software container you do so as your default group which won't be allowed to access your RDM data.<br>
+Pre-fetch your data from /QRISdata onto $TMPDIR or /scratch.